PEESEgroup/AI_Crypto_Synergy/README.md

 2. Data: include all data used during the analysis.

 ## Requirements
-To run the codes in this repository, the following Python and core packages must be installed (version is given for refenrence):
+To run the codes in this repository, the following package can be used (version is given for refenrence):
 - GAMS Distribution 40.1.0

 ## Codes